xue-pai/Open-CF-Benchmark/benchmarks/LightGCN/LightGCN_TF_amazonbooks_x0.md

 ```

 ### Dataset
 We directly use the `amazon-book` dataset provided in their [repo](https://github.com/kuandeng/LightGCN/tree/master/Data).

-So you can put the `train.txt` and `test.txt` in the corresponding data set downloaded from the [LightGCN repo](https://github.com/kuandeng/LightGCN/tree/master/Data) into the data/***_x0 directory.
+So you need to put the `train.txt` and `test.txt` downloaded from the [LightGCN repo](https://github.com/kuandeng/LightGCN/tree/master/Data/amazon-book) into the data/AmazonBooks/amazonbooks_x0 directory.

 ### Code